 replacing your car if it’s stolen

 damage as the result of an attempted theft for example a stolen stereo system or windscreen

 fire damage to the car whether accidental fires or as a result of arson (to claim for arson you need a crime reference number)

-If you’ve got third party only or third party, fire and theft car insurance, you can’t claim for your damages but you might be able to a claim via the Motor Insurers’ Bureau, MIB
+If you’ve got third party only or third party, fire and theft car insurance and you are hit by an uninsured driver, you can’t claim on your insurance for your damages but you might be able to a claim via the Motor Insurers’ Bureau, MIB

 Prices for third party, fire and theft cover will differ as insurers rate all drivers on a number of factors and calculate their premiums that way.

 your car make and model

 where you live

 There is a price difference between the different types of car insurance cover but it is not always in the way you would expect.
 Many people often opt for TPO or TPFT policies because they consider them to be cheaper than comprehensive cover.
 But this isn’t always true.
 In fact, you may find some cases where comprehensive insurance works out to be as cheap as TPFT.